Money market fund: Statistics

-Types and size of money funds
+Types and sizes of money funds

-In the United States, the fund industry and its largest trade organization, the Investment Company Institute, generally categorize money funds into the type of investment strategy: Prime, Treasury or Tax-exempt as well as distribution channel/investor: Institutional or Retail.
+In the United States, the fund industry and its largest trade organization, the Investment Company Institute, generally categorize money funds into the type of investment strategy: prime, treasury, or tax-exempt, as well as distribution channel or investor category: institutional or retail.

 Prime money fund

-A fund that invests generally in variable-rate debt and commercial paper of corporations and securities of the US government and agencies.
-Can be considered of any money fund that is not a Treasury or Tax-exempt fund.
+A fund that invests generally in variable-rate debt and commercial paper of corporations and securities of the US government and agencies can be considered any money fund that is not a treasury or tax-exempt fund.

 Government and Treasury money funds

-A Government money fund (as of the SEC's July 24, 2014 rule release) is one that invests at least 99.5% of its total assets in cash, government securities, and/or repurchase agreements that are "collateralized fully" (i.e., collateralized by cash or government securities).
-A Treasury fund is a type of government money fund that invests in US Treasury Bills, Bonds and Notes.
+A Government money fund (as of the SEC's July 24, 2014, rule release) is one that invests at least 99.5% of its total assets in cash, government securities, and/or repurchase agreements that are “collateralized fully” (i.e., collateralized by cash or government securities).
+A Treasury fund is a type of government money fund that invests in US Treasury bills, bonds, and notes.

 Tax-exempt money fund

-The fund invests primarily in obligations of state and local jurisdictions ("municipal securities") generally exempt from US Federal Income Tax (and to some extent state income taxes).
+The fund invests primarily in obligations of state and local jurisdictions (“municipal securities”) generally exempt from US Federal Income Tax (and to some extent state income taxes).

 Institutional money fund

 Institutional money funds are high minimum investment, low expense share classes that are marketed to corporations, governments, or fiduciaries.
 They are often set up so that money is swept to them overnight from a company's main operating accounts.
-Large national chains often have many accounts with banks all across the country, but electronically pull a majority of funds on deposit with them to a concentrated money market fund.
+Large national chains often have many accounts with banks across the country but electronically pull most funds on deposit with them to a concentrated money market fund.